Soreine/hyper-gwent/README.md

 ## Suggesting alternatives for card names

 You can suggest new alternate names for cards.
-The complete list is here: https://github.com/Soreine/hyper-gwent/blob/master/src/core/data/ALIASES.js
+Here is the [complete list](https://github.com/Soreine/hyper-gwent/blob/master/core/data/static/ALIASES.js)

 These include: